 - Tipping the cat's left ear is a universal indication that the cat has had spay/neuter surgery.

 - We hold all patients for one night after their surgery for recovery.

 4. You will then pick them up the day after surgery, so they can be returned to their original location.

 “Community Cats” is a term used to describe outdoor, unowned, free-roaming cats.
 These cats could be friendly, feral, adults, kittens, healthy, sick, altered and/or unaltered.
 They may or may not have a caregiver.
 By this definition, the only outdoor free-roaming cats who are not community cats are those that have an owner.

-If the cat is in Buncombe County, lives primarily outdoors, and is not known to be an owned pet, then yes!
+If the cat lives primarily outdoors and is not know to be an owned pet, then yes!